PlaksinAnton/Music-Play-Bot/README.md

 * **Telegram bot creation**
 	Go to [BotFather](https://telegram.me/BotFather) and create a new bot with ```/newbot``` command (then follow the instructions).
-	Also it is usefull to set menu for availible commands for new bot, so not to type them mannualy later.
+	Also it is useful to set menu for available commands for new bot, so not to type them manually later.
-	Use ```/setcommands``` to add next commands to the created bot
+	Use ```/setcommands``` to add the following commands to the created bot
 	```
 	saved - See all currently saved tracks
 	history - See last played tracks
 	```
 	> [!NOTE]
-	> You can change discription, if you like
+	> You can change description, if you like

 * **Configuration:**
 	Back to your terminal: